 In Europe, investors have now had seven months of the second iteration of the Markets in Financial Instruments Directive.
 (According to IHS Markit, the regulations cost about $2.1 billion in 2017 alone.)
-The framers of which see its push for cost transparency as a way of protecting investors, a most worthy goal.
+The framers of this directive which see its push for cost transparency as a way of protecting investors, a most worthy goal.
+But beware the law of unintended consequences.
 One impact seen even before MiFID II went live was a change to how sell-side firms provide research on companies.
-The rules effectively make firms unbundle research payments from executions, disrupting how research is done, practitioners say.
+The rules make firms unbundle research payments from executions, disrupting how research is done, practitioners say.
 Industry practitioners also say that it is aready encouraging some brokers to cut research on small- and mid-cap stocks because it is no longer a profitable area – and that is not good for activism, at least in the short-run.

 As fund managers have to start doing their own research on stocks, there is a danger of their not knowing from peers – as was the case in the past with sell-side research – whether they were thinking on the right lines, Nick Burchett, of Cavendish Asset Management, told this publication.